Please Read All Information on This Page Before Submitting a Grant Request

 If a grant is made to an organization for a specific purpose, use of the funds by the organization for any other purpose will be considered a violation of the terms of the grant.
 If an organization must modify its original grant proposal at any time, it is their responsibility to contact the Foundation Administrator and discuss the changes that are being made.
 Major changes in program director or emphasis will be brought before the Foundation Board of Directors for their review and approval.

 Contacting The Foundation

-Grant applicants are encouraged to contact the Ross Foundation Administrator prior to submitting their grant proposal.
-To contact the Ross Foundation, Inc. Administrator, please fill out this form:
+Grant applicants are encouraged to contact the Ross Foundation administrator prior to submitting their grant proposal should they have any questions or concerns.
+To contact the Ross Foundation, Inc. administrator, please fill out this form: